 Thrifting old, large pots may work better than you think!
 Stop by your local thrift shop or a garage sale and scoop up some pots to create mid-century modern cuteness with these Vintage Planter Succulent Gardens that are sure to be a hit indoors or out!
 One of the great features about these mini-gardens is that you can easily transport them from your living room to your porch.
 They provide just the right amount of greenery-to-effort ratio, bringing beautiful peace into your hectic summer schedule.

-Photo via Bluprint member Balatong
+Photo via Craftsy member Balatong

 4. Creative gift gardens

 Making a small succulent garden is a wonderful way to show your appreciation for someone this time of year.
-Write out a sentiment in tiny pots to create a miniature typography garden, or use garden twine and glue like Bluprint member Balatong did above for a presentation that will delight and inspire your friends.
+Write out a sentiment in tiny pots to create a miniature typography garden, or use garden twine and glue like Craftsy member Balatong did above for a presentation that will delight and inspire your friends.

-Photo by Bluprint member Carsok
+Photo by Craftsy member Carsok

 5. Succulent garden wreath